 While it’s a relatively new financial concept, the concept of microfinance is incredibly powerful.
 Microloans and other forms of microfinance may have the power to reduce global poverty while providing much-needed financial services to a sector of people that are most commonly underserved by traditional financial products.
 Not to be confused with predatory payday loans, microfinance products can also be useful for small businesses that have difficulty securing traditional financing.

 Microfinance products have slowly been growing since they first arrived in the late 1990s.
 But are they having the positive impact they should be having in underrepresented populations?
-Today, we’ll take a closer look at some interesting microfinance statistics to learn more about the state of the microfinance industry and where it’s headed in 2020.
+Today, we’ll take a closer look at some interesting microfinance statistics to learn more about the state of the microfinance industry and where it’s headed.

-The microfinance industry serviced 139.9 million borrowers in 2018.
+The microfinance industry serviced 200 million borrowers as of 2020.

-Four out of five microfinance borrowers in 2018 were women.
+Four out of five microfinance borrowers in 2020 were female.

 65% of microfinance borrowers live in rural areas where customers are unbanked or underbanked and traditional banking and lending is difficult or impossible.

 In 2017, 664,000 microloans were distributed to borrowers.

-The microfinance industry has been growing at an annual rate of 11.5% over the past five years.
+The microfinance industry has been growing at an annual rate of 11.5%.

 The South Asian region of the world is the largest microfinancing market, with 85.6 million borrowers in 2018.

-In 2019, the Small Business Administration provided 5,533 microloans to small businesses.
+In 2021, the Small Business Administration provided 4,510 microloans to small businesses.
 The average microloan was $16,557

 The amount of microloans provided by the SBA has increased by 32.6% since 2010.